-The world may call cardamom the ‘queen of spices,’ but for me, it will remain the enlivener of curries.
-Every traditional Indian recipe has at least a trace of cardamom in it.
+Known as the ‘queen of spices,’ cardamom is a truly magical ingredient.
+Learn what the health benefits of cardamom are in your food, and some easy recipes using cardamom.
 Oh, by the way, I am talking about green cardamom here.
 The bolder and brasher black version has its own little uses, but that’s a story for another day.

 Elaichi: Peeling the Pods